New Zealand: An Epic Journey

 Be sure to fuel up at breakfast because today you’ll be tackling the famous Tongariro Crossing – consistently rated one of the best one-day wilderness hikes in the world.
 Together with your guide, you’ll set off across the awe-inspiring landscape of alpine desert punctuated by smouldering volcanoes (an ideal film setting for Mordor in Lord of the Rings).
 The impressive 12-mile track skirts the base of the mountains with incredible views of craters and brightly coloured lakes of the vast Central Plateau.
 Taking around six to eight hours to complete, you’ll feel tired but gratified by the time you reach the end, where your Flash Pack driver will be waiting to transport you to your next hotel in the laidback town of ‘Palmy’ (Palmerston North).

-Continuing south to Wellington, the country’s compact capital, you’ll have time to explore New Zealand’s Parliament Buildings and the affluent suburb of Oriental Bay.
+Continuing south to Wellington, the country’s compact capital, you’ll have free time to do some shopping, explore New Zealand’s Parliament Buildings or visit the national Te Papa Tongarewa Museum.
 Located right at the very tip of North Island, Wellington is the jumping off point for the three-hour ferry to South Island.
 Soak up the scenery as you navigate the Cook Strait, finishing with a leisurely sail through the intricate waterways of the Marlborough Sounds to Picton.
 From here, it’s a short hop to Blenheim, hub of the Marlborough wine region, with a warm, dry climate perfect for viticulture.
 Why not celebrate your arrival with a chilled glass of Sauvignon?

 You’ve tried wine in the north, now it’s time to check out the south – but this time you’ll be hopping from vineyard to vineyard in the world-famous Marlborough region.
 Along the way, you’ll learn about the enigmatic history of the area and its world-famous wines, visiting three boutique wineries for tastings.
 Discover how the rare conditions in the Wairau Valley produce award-winning Sauvignon Blancs, Pinot Noirs and Aromatics, and the challenges winemakers must overcome to produce consistent aromas and textures.
 You’ll be treated to a delicious lunch at a vineyard restaurant where you can sample regional specialties, from local cheese platters to king salmon, before returning to Blenheim.